noyanbaykal/UIChanges/README.md

 Quick search: Clicking on an item in your bags with the mouse MiddleButton while the AH Browse tab is visible will initiate a search with that item's name.

 **Bag Utilities**
 Opens looted containers for convenience and avoiding inventory congestion.
+Note that opening a container will cancel ongoing spell casts!
 UseContainerItem is protected in WOTLK & onwards so this feature is classic era only.

 **Critical Reminders**
 This module makes the selected types of events / failures more noticeable by displaying an error icon and optionally playing a sound.